unbyte/httplus/README.md

 ![go version](https://img.shields.io/badge/Go-1.14-blue?style=flat-square)

-> HTTPLUS provides is compatible with the original `net/http` but provides more functions
+> HTTPLUS is compatible with the original `net/http` but provides more functions

 ## Usage